jaimejim/draft-coap-mud/draft-jimenez-mud-coap.md

 # MUD Architecture

-MUDs are defined in {{RFC8520}} they are composed of:
+MUDs are defined in {{RFC8520}} and are composed of:

 - A URL that can be used to locate a description;
 - The description itself, including how it is interpreted; and
 - a means for local network management systems to retrieve the description
 - from a MUD File Server.

-Their purpose is to provide a means for end devices to signal to the network what sort of access and network functionality they require to properly function.
-In a MUD scenario, the "IoT Thing" exposes a "MUD URL" to the network.
-A "MUD Processor" queries a "MUD file server" and retrieves the "MUD File" from it.
-After processing the "MUD processor" applies an "Access Policy" to the IoT Thing.
+Their purpose is to provide a means for end devices to signal the network what sort of access and network functionality they require to properly function.
+In a MUD scenario, the end device is a "Thing" that exposes a "MUD URL" to the network.
+Routers or Switches in the path that speak MUD can forward the URL to "MUD Managers" that query a "MUD file server" and retrieve the "MUD File" from it.
+After processing, the "MUD Manager" applies an access policy to the IoT Thing.

 ~~~
 .......................................